I have a thing for curry (exhibits A, B, C, D, and E). That is the understatement of the year.

 Friends, I have to say I don’t know what took me so long to try this recipe, because homemade is sooooo much better than store-bought.
 And it’s easy.
 Let’s do this!

-This recipe requires just 10 minutes to make and 1 food processor or blender.
+Our inspired take requires just 10 minutes and 1 food processor or blender to make.

 The base of the paste is green chilies, ginger (or galangal), onion, garlic, and green bell pepper.
 Flavor comes from a mixture of spices you likely have on hand, lemon juice, and lime zest.
 If you’re missing a spice or two, don’t be discouraged!
 As long as you have most of the ingredients, it should turn out well for you.